 Safeguard your financial records

-After years in business, one thing I’ve learned is that certain positions require more protection than others.
+After years in business, one thing I’ve learned is certain positions require more protection than others.
 One of these areas is accounting, which requires access to the company’s financial records.

 Why do I do this?

 Imagine what would happen then.
 If my company was hit by a phishing scam or ransomware attack that cost me $250,000, I’d never recover that money.
-The bank wouldn’t view it as fraud.
-Not when it could have been easily prevented by taking precautions.
-This is why every business owner needs to follow my advice and use this trick to protect their financial data too.
+The bank wouldn’t view it as fraud — not when it could have been easily prevented by taking precautions.
+This is why every business owner needs to follow my advice and use this trick to protect their financial data, too.

 Setting up a private VLAN

-If you have a home business and you don’t have the budget for additional hardware, there’s a simple trick you can do with most consumer grade routers – turn on the Guest Network.
+Segregating sensitive office computers will minimize damage if your office ever gets hit with malware.
+If you have a home business and don’t have the budget for additional hardware, though, there’s one thing you can do with most consumer-grade routers: Turn on the guest network.

 Have a backup plan

-Plans start at just $5.95 per month for 1TB of storage, which is less than your morning cup of coffee!
-And as a listener of my show, you can save even more!
-Click here to save 50 percent on 1 TB of cloud backup storage!
+Plans start at just $5.95 per month for 1TB of storage, less than your morning cup of coffee.
+And, as a listener of my show, you can save even more by clicking here to save 50% on 1TB of cloud backup storage.